-The price of your Y Outdoors experience includes all accomodation, meals, facility use, and outdoor activity facilitation by our instructional team.
+The price of your Y Outdoors experience includes all accommodation, meals, facility use, and outdoor activity facilitation by our instructional team.
 Our Safety Management Systems require us to operate at no more than a 1:10 ratio of instructors to student participants, plus one adult chaperone per group.
 Primary schools (up to year eight) are required to provide one accompanying adult for every group of ten students.
 We require secondary schools to provide one teacher per classroom.

 Below are the programme lengths we offer, and the price per participant (student camper) or accompanying adult.
-Peak season refers to terms 1 and 4, and Off Peak to terms 2 and 3.